 WIN is deeply aware of the urgency of environmental protection and has been implementing long-term environmental initiatives within the company.
 We aim to promote an eco-friendly mindset and public welfare actions.
 This year, the Company is focusing on the concept of "land, sea, and air", encouraging employees to actively care about environmental issues and extend their impact to their surroundings.

-WIN encourages employees to implement environmental protection concepts in their lives, and take action to support the ideals of charity organizations through family participation in environmental protection, making environmental protection and charity a part of daily life.
-Deepen the connection between environmental protection and employees' daily lives.
+WIN encourages employees to implement environmental protection concepts in their lives and take action to support the ideals of charity organizations through participation in environmental protection, making environmental protection and charity a part of daily life.
+The Company aims to deepen lateral connections and create a multiplier effect.

 Through industry-academia collaboration, we actively nurture future industrial talents, cooperate with each other in academic and industrial activities, spark innovation, and power Taiwan's technology industry.

-Paper Windmill has long adhered to the concept of children need children's theater, and Taiwan needs its own children's theater for creating a children's theater dream factory.
+Paper Windmill has long adhered to the concept of “children need children's theater, and Taiwan needs its own children's theater” for creating a children's theater dream factory.
 Paper Windmill has promoted the Paper Windmill Rural Area Children's Art Project for many years, creating a platform where children can experience theater.
-WIN hopes to bring resources to all parts of Taiwan and cultivate remote areas to create a dream environment for children that is filled with laughter, and expand its influence to overseas.
+Through long-term corporate support and the actual participation of the Chairman, WIN hopes to bring resources to all parts of Taiwan and cultivate remote areas to create a dream environment for children that are filled with laughter, and expand its influence to overseas.

 The Paper Windmill Anti-Drug Youth Theater Project implemented in 2012 toured junior high and elementary schools nationwide.
 WIN began sponsoring performances of the Paper Windmill Foundation in 2015, and became a co-organizer of the Paper Windmill Anti-Drug Youth Theater Project in 2019.
 We have become a major force in anti-drug efforts among domestic youth.
-The anti-drug play "I’m Happy You're Safe" produced this year toured all over Taiwan, putting on 44 performances which were attended by more than 24,232 teachers and students.
-More than 781 junior high schools and 25 elementary schools have watched the 907 performances of the anti-drug play, and more than 560,000 teachers and students watched the anti-drug play (information provided by Paper Windmill as of June 2023).
-WIN continues to engage in charity with a positive attitude, and spreads the warmth of different sectors through the theater performance.
+WIN continues to engage in charity with a positive attitude, and spreads the warmth of different sectors through theater performances.

 Paper Windmill has entered 368 rural areas with theater, letting children throughout Taiwan experience the charm of live performances.
 As a long-term sponsor, WIN gives support by taking action and hopes to achieve social care and children's education through resource investments.
 Remote areas can take watching theater performances as an opportunity to expand the resources of disadvantaged schoolchildren throughout Taiwan.